 Any issuer conducting a Regulation Crowdfunding offering must electronically file its offering statement on Form C through the Commission’s Electronic Data Gathering, Analysis and Retrieval (EDGAR) system and with the intermediary facilitating the crowdfunding offering.
 A Form C cover page will be generated when the issuer provides information in XML-based fillable text boxes on the EDGAR system.
 Other required disclosure that is not requested in the XML text boxes must be filed as attachments to Form C. There is not a specific presentation format required for the attachments to Form C; however, the form does include an optional “Question and Answer” format that issuers may use to provide the disclosures that are required but not included in the XML portion.

-Our SEC compliant, equity Crowdfunding Kits, for both corporations and LLC’s contain the SEC compliant documents you need to launch your Crowdfunding capital raise.
+Our SEC compliant, equity Crowdfunding Documents, for both corporations and LLC’s, contain the SEC compliant documents you need to launch your Crowdfunding capital raise.

 B. Offering Statement Disclosure

 The instructions to Form C indicate the information that an issuer must disclose, including: